 While many medical professionals agree that there is a correlation between autism and gastrointestinal dysfunction, there are few definitive answers as to the pathophysiology behind it.
 However, studies that have examined the gut microbiome in individuals with autism do provide some interesting clues.

 Numerous researchers have demonstrated differences in the microbiome of those with autism as compared against standard control groups.
-One of these studies noted significantly reduced populations of Prevotella, Coprococcus, and Veillonellaceae species, all of which ferment carbohydrates in the intestine, producing short chain fatty acids.
+One of these studies noted significantly reduced populations of Prevotella, Coprococcus, and Veillonellaceae species, all of which ferment carbohydrates in the intestine, producing short-chain fatty acids.
 Prevotella species functions in two important ways: it possesses the genes for the biosynthesis of vitamin B1 and high populations of Prevotella correspond to low populations of Enterobacteriaceae, such as Salmonella and Shigella, suggesting a protective effect against pathogenic bacteria.
-This study, in addition to finding reduced populations of fermenting bacteria, also noted that the microbiome was less populated and had a decrease in the diversity of populations of microbes in the gut of autistic individuals, with the least diversity correlating with more severe gastrointestinal problems.
+This study, in addition to finding reduced populations of fermenting bacteria, also noted that the microbiome was less populated and had a decrease in the diversity of populations of microbes in the gut of individuals with autism, with the least diversity correlating with more severe gastrointestinal problems.

-As we continue to explore the gut microbiome, to reacquaint ourselves with this “forgotten organ,” we are finding potential new avenues of treatment for a myriad of ailments.
-To the millions that suffer with gastrointestinal problems, research of the microbiome has inspired several novel therapeutic strategies to alleviate their distress.
-For those sufferers with autism, working with the microbes in the gut may be doubly beneficial, with some data suggesting psychiatric and neurologic benefits in addition to improvement of gastrointestinal symptoms.
-Whether it is dietary modification, pre- and probiotic supplements, or the administration of short chain fatty acids, considering the role of the microbiome in gastrointestinal health provides clinicians with a new approach, one that works with the mutualistic interaction between microbiome and host.
+The Promise of New Treatmentsdata suggesting psychiatric and neurologic benefits in addition to improvement of gastrointestinal symptoms.
+Whether it is dietary modification, pre- and probiotic supplements, or the administration of short-chain fatty acids like butyrate, considering the role of the microbiome in gastrointestinal health provides clinicians with a new approach, one that works with the mutualistic interaction between microbiome and host.

-The growing body of knowledge we have gained about the microbiome of the gut, even in just the last few years, has demonstrated immense potential in co-opting biochemical mechanisms, both for treating and preventing disease.
-Pharmaceutical companies are currently exploring bioavailable molecules that are products of bacterial fermentation in the gut as the basis for new and safer drugs.
-Better comprehension of the role the microbiome plays in early development may inspire methods of supporting these organisms in children as a preventive measure against future developmental dysfunction.
+The growing body of knowledge we have gained about the microbiome of the gut, even in just the last few years, has demonstrated immense potential in co-opting biochemical mechanisms to treat and prevent disease.
+Pharmaceutical companies are currently exploring bioavailable molecules that are products of bacterial fermentation in the gut as the basis for new and safer drugs, and cutting-edge supplements targeted toward stabilizing the gut microbiome are already on the market.
+Better comprehension of the role the microbiome plays in early development may also inspire methods of supporting these organisms in children as a preventive measure against future developmental dysfunction.
 For those already living with autism, the medical community is actively investigating these microorganisms and their role as mediators of health and disease, and each new discovery guides refinements to their methods.

 As our understanding of the gut microbiome grows and informs the development of more advanced therapeutics, the future of medicine may open innumerable possibilities for potential treatments.